 Peat moss is lightweight; however, adding too much can make the landscaping look overgrown and reduce airflow around plants, leading to disease or moisture issues.

 Peat moss doesn't break down quickly as bark mulch does, so it's often used as living mulch instead of landscaping mulch.
 Living mulches prevent weeds from growing between landscaping beds without using landscaping fabric or landscaping stones, so it's more environmentally friendly.

-Peat moss landscaping mulch is one of the most popular landscaping materials because it looks natural, adds benefits to soil quality, reduces maintenance requirements, expands landscaped bed spaces.
-They will provide cushioning for heavy landscaping soils and protects landscaped areas against weeds.
+Peat moss as landscaping mulch is one of the most popular landscaping materials because it looks natural, benefits soil quality, reduces maintenance requirements, and expands landscaped bed spaces.
+They will provide cushioning for heavy soils and protect landscaped areas against weeds.

 Bark Landscaping Mulch

-Landscapers may use bark mulch as living landscaping mulch instead of landscaping mulch; however, using too much can make the landscaping look overgrown and reduce airflow around plants.
+Landscapers may use bark mulch as organic landscaping mulch instead of inorganic or synthetic mulch; however, using too much can make the landscaping look overgrown and reduce airflow around plants.
 This could lead to disease or moisture issues since some will decompose and leave holes in landscaping beds.

 Bark landscaping mulch decomposes quickly and is not as environmentally friendly as other landscaping materials.
 Over time, it can affect drainage and soil quality, so it should only be used as landscaping mulch for single projects or short landscaping periods.

-Like peat moss, bark landscaping mulch adds nutrients to the soil and reduces maintenance requirements, expands bed space and protects landscaped areas against weeds.
+Like peat moss, bark landscaping mulch adds nutrients to the soil, reduces maintenance requirements, expands bed space, and protects landscaped areas against weeds.

 As landscaping mulch, bark mulch is an attractive, easy to work with landscaping material option; however, it may not hold up for extended periods as landscaping fabric does.